 Summer tends to slow down the pace of sports bets, but June 2022 Virginia sports betting numbers show strong year-over-year growth as we wait for the start of football season.

-Virginia sports betting was just six months old in June 2021 and customers only had access to seven operators last summer.
+Virginia sports betting was just six months old in June 2021.
+Customers only had access to seven VA online sportsbooks last summer.

 June 2022 was slower than May 2022 in Virginia, however.
 Virginia customers wagered $351.5 million on sports events in May 2022, so June’s betting volume was down about 16% compared to the previous month.